 Buying a condo can be a good investment for some and a bad one for others.
 So how do you determine if it's a good idea for yourself?
 By doing some calculations and answering some questions.

 First, you must accurately estimate the annual rent you may receive, as well as the expenses you'll incur.
 Expenses can include real estate taxes, insurance, maintenance, and repairs, as well as legal fees if an eviction is required, advertising costs to get tenants, and repair costs if a tenant damages the property.

-To learn more on the factors to consider when buying a condo, read John Reed's "How to Get Started in Real Estate Investing."
+To learn more about the factors to consider when buying a condo, read John Reed's "How to Get Started in Real Estate Investing."

 Do the Math: An Example of a Condo Investment